HumanSignal/label-studio/docs/source/guide/prompts_create.md

 ---
-title: Create a Prompts model
+title: Create a Prompt
-short: Create a Prompts model
+short: Create a Prompt
 tier: enterprise
 type: guide
 order: 0
 order_enterprise: 228
-meta_title: Create a Prompts model
+meta_title: Create a Prompt
-meta_description: How to create a Prompts model
+meta_description: How to create a Prompt
 section: Prompts
 date: 2024-06-11 16:53:16
 ---